conmurphy/ansible-basic-vxlan-evpn-nexus9000/README.md

 <img src="https://github.com/conmurphy/ansible-basic-vxlan-evpn-nexus9000/blob/main/images/directory.png?raw=true" alt="Directory and file structure" />

-## Setup configuration
+### Ansible configuration

-Proxy

-An `ansible.cfg` is available in the root directory of the repo and is configured with the following settings:
+An `ansible.cfg` file is available in the root directory of the repo and is configured with the following settings:

 - `force_color=True`
 - `[colors]`

-## Building The Lab
+## Building and Destroying The Lab

+There is an Ansible Playbook, `configure_vxlan.yml`, which you can use to configure VXLAN on the two spine and two leaf switches.

+`ansible-playbook -i hosts.yml configure_vxlan.yml`

+To reset the environent use the `delete_vxlan_configuration.yml` playbook.

+`ansible-playbook -i hosts.yml delete_vxlan_configuration.yml`

 ## Verification and Troubleshooting Playbook

+There is an Ansible Playbook to verifiy and troubleshoot the environment.
+The tasks run show commands against the spine and leaf switches as well as pinging between hosts in the same VNI and between VNIs.

+The following example runs all tasks against all devices which may be too much detail.
+Therefore, it's recommended to filter the output using the tags below.

+`ansible-playbook -i hosts troubleshooting_commands.yml`

 ### Optional Tags